ExSituMarketing/EXS-Schema-BreadcrumbBundle/README.md

 ## Installation

-Require the bundle in your project
+Add the bundle with composer :

 ```
 $ composer require exs/schema-breadcrumb-bundle
 ```

-Enable the bundle
+Enable the bundle in the kernel :

 ```php
 <?php